 The Flavour event celebrates the culinary and cultural delights of Killorglin and its surrounding area.
 It combines great food with events and entertainment for the local community and visitors alike.
 Local artisans and restaurateurs participating in the local event show case their wonderful food, produce and cuisine.
 From crusty baked bread, to locally sourced salmon ad mouthwatering Kerry lamb…

 The Rose of Tralee International Festival is one of Ireland’s largest and longest running festivals, celebrating 50 years in 2009.
 The heart of the festival is the selection of the Rose of Tralee which brings young women of Irish descent from around the world to County Kerry, Ireland for a global celebration of Irish culture.

 The festival also includes street entertainment, carnival, live concerts, theatre, circus, markets, funfair, fireworks and the internationally renowned Rose Parade.
-This year’s festival will run from the 14th to 20th August.

 See more at www.roseoftralee.ie